nikita-fuchs/ae-recipes/JS/essentials.md

 # Call a function

 This is how you call a function of your smart contract.
 The SDK will automatically determine whether it just intends to read data from the contract / execute code locally, or actually perform a stateful function call, which means sending a transaction to the contract from the account you defined above.
-In the latter case the *transactionOptions*  are useful.
+In the latter case the *transactionOptions*  are useful, although they are optional and will be set to defaults if not provided.
 ```
+transactionOptions = defaults: {
+        gasPrice: 1000000000, // min gasPrice 1e9
+        amount: 0, // amount of æ you want to pass with your transaction.
+Watch out: The function needs to be marked as payable in contract code
+        gas: 1600000 - 21000,
+        dryRunAccount: { pub: 'ak_11111111111111111111111111111111273Yts', amount: '100000000000000000000000000000000000' },
+      }

 console.log("Calling your function " + **YOUR_FUNCTION_NAME**);

 let callresult = await myContract.methods[**YOUR_FUNCTION_NAME**](...**YOUR_FUNCTION_PARAMS);